rhatservices/openshift-examples/advanced-concepts/03_kustomize/README.md

 </tbody>
 </table>

-Use curl to test the deployed nginx instance
+Use `curl` to test the deployed nginx instance

     ROUTE=$(oc get route nginx -o jsonpath={.spec.host})
     curl -v "$ROUTE"

-<a id="org7c12efa"></a>
+<a id="org92f4746"></a>

 ## Overlays

-Apply the overlay hello-conschul
+Now lets try to use the overlay

-    oc apply -k overlays/hello-consul/

-Does this work?
+    kustomize build overlays/training/

 Try do create the resources with kustomize:

-    kustomize build overlays/hello-conschul/
+    kustomize build overlays/training/ | oc apply -f

 What is the status of the nginx pods?

 What happens if you use curl to test the application again?

-<a id="orgb676127"></a>
+<a id="orgae57aa0"></a>

 # Cleanup

+Execute:

+    ../../utils/cleanup.sh